dbordiano/family-recipes-1/gross-rice.md

 ##Directions:

+1. Cook rice
-1. Put rice in a bowl.
+2. Put rice in a bowl.
-2. Put all that other stuff on the rice.
+3. Put all that other stuff on the rice.
-3. (Try to) Enjoy your ridiculously cheap and easy meal.
+4. (Try to) Enjoy your ridiculously cheap and easy meal.